Review repeat buys before money moves.

 DraftGenerate a PO packet, supplier email draft, calculation trace, supplier comparison, and audit hashes from approved fields.

-SubmitSend real POs only through configured supplier accounts, PunchOut, EDI, XML/cXML, API, or ERP rails with buyer authorization.
+SubmitSend real POs only through configured supplier accounts, PunchOut, EDI, XML/cXML, API, or ERP order connections with buyer authorization.

 ConfirmCapture supplier acknowledgments, ship dates, backorders, receipt events, invoice data, and three-way match exceptions.